Central Coast German Shepherds CCGS

 The Male German Shepherd:

-• Least important, the males are larger in size and more masculine in structure - larger head, broader, thicker.
+• Males are larger in size and more masculine in structure - larger head, broader, thicker.
 Typically 85-95lbs for the standard.

 • Males typically bond to one person.
 Usually the one that feeds and trains them, provides the structure and leadership.